Three aspects of the MSTCI problem: Lower bounds of the intersection number

 \subsection{Overview}

 A lower bound of the intersection number seems interesting both in theoretical and practical terms.
 It gives an insight in the MSTCI problem and can be useful for comparing algorithms.
 In this section we present two of them for an arbitrary connected graph.
-In the first part we expose a proof of a lower bound.
-In the second, after evaluating its practical interest and based on experimental evidence we conjecture an improved version.
+In the first part we expose proof of a lower bound.
+In the second, based on an experiment we conjecture an improved version.